 ITAL 330 Themes in Italian Literature: ____

 PHIL 103 Ancient Greek and Medieval Western Philosophy

 URSP 350/INTL 345/FRLG 345 Great Cities of the World*

 WRLD 391 Topics in World Languages and Cultures*

 WRLD 491 Topics in World Languages and Cultures*

-Note: Other courses (humanistic as well as scientific) that focus on the Mediterranean (as a sea or as a region) are welcome.
-If students wish to fulfill an elective with a course not listed above, the course must be discussed and approved by the School of World Studies Advising Office.
+*When appropriate: If students wish to fulfill an elective with a course not listed above, the course must be discussed and approved by the School of World Studies Advising Office.